klausru/dev_medienpaed/README.md

 ### Some tricks and features
 * Supports Videoabstracts.
 Videofiles uploaded as "videoabstract" will be displayed on the landing page
-* fully responsive, built with flex divs, order divs for mobile view by ranking
+* fully responsive, built with flex <div>s, order <div>s for mobile view by ranking
 * supports "missing covers" (future dev is to generate a SVG from the first page of the article PDF.
 [See the thread in the PKP forum](https://forum.pkp.sfu.ca/t/automatically-generate-article-covers-thumbnails-from-pdf/65217)

+* Fully generative <svg> Issue covers.
+Just add a <svg> background.
+Content will be retrieved from database.
+Plugin is in development

-* semi-generative SVG issue covers (will be uploaded and live shortly) built with https://github.com/processing/p5.js and https://github.com/zenozeng/p5.js-svg
+* Alternatively: semi-generative SVG issue covers (will be uploaded and live shortly) built with https://github.com/processing/p5.js and https://github.com/zenozeng/p5.js-svg
   * Version mountains is based on https://github.com/anokhee/generative-landscapes/blob/master/p5js-version/index.js
   * Version waves is based or inspired by https://openprocessing.org/sketch/977554
   * colorsets generated through curl and API via http://colormind.io/api-access/